Modesto officer found justified in 2013 and 2016 shootings

 While he was doing that, one of the suspects who had not yet been patted down ran off.

-Anthonie Allen-Hayes ran across the street and Houston chased him.
-Allen-Hayes ran in between two houses where he pulled a gun from his waistband and extended the gun away from his body.
+Anthonie Allen-Hayes ran across the street and Houston chased him, the DA said.
+Allen-Hayes ran in between two houses, where he pulled a gun from his waistband and extended it away from his body.

 “Houston gave commands to (Allen-Hayes), but (Allen-Hayes) did not drop the gun or stop,” the letter reads.